s-Nick/oneAPI-spec/source/elements/oneMath/source/domains/lapack/orgqr_batch.rst

   The stride between the beginnings of matrices :math:`A_i` inside the batch array ``a``.

 tau
-  Array resulting from call to the Strided API of the :ref:`onemkl_lapack_geqrf_batch_buffer` function.
+  Array resulting from call to the Strided API of the :ref:`onemath_lapack_geqrf_batch_buffer` function.

 stride_tau
   Stride between the beginnings of arrays :math:`\tau_i` inside the array ``tau``.